Ramanuja

-Biography
+Early life

 Ramanuja was born into a Tamil Brahmin community, in a village called Sriperumbudur (present-day Tamil Nadu) under the Chola Empire.
-His followers in the Vaishnava tradition wrote hagiographies, some of which were composed in centuries after his death, and which the tradition believes to be true.
+His followers in the Vaishnava tradition wrote hagiographies, some of which were composed centuries after his death, and which the tradition believes "at face value."

 The traditional hagiographies of Ramanuja state he was born to mother Kānthimathi and father Asuri Keshava Somayāji, in Sriperumbudur, near modern Chennai, Tamil Nādu.
 He is believed to have been born in the month of Chithirai under the star Tiruvadhirai.
-They place his life in the period of 1017–1137 CE, yielding a lifespan of 120 years.
-These dates have been questioned by modern scholarship, based on temple records and regional literature of 11th- and 12th-century outside the Sri Vaishnava tradition, and modern era scholars suggest that Ramanuja may have lived in 1077–1157 CE.
+They place his life from 1017–1137, yielding a lifespan of 120 years.
+However, based on 11th- and 12th-century temple records and regional literature outside the Sri Vaishnava tradition, modern era scholars suggest that Ramanuja might have lived from 1077–1157.
+Paul syndor notes that "reconstructing his 'historical life' is nearly impossible," and such efforts as Carman's datings (1077-1157), although "well-reasoned," are speculative and "ultimately unverifiable."

 Ramanuja married, moved to Kānchipuram, and studied with Yādava Prakāśa as his guru.
 Ramanuja and his guru frequently disagreed in interpreting Vedic texts, particularly the Upanishads.
 Ramanuja and Yādava Prakāśa separated, and thereafter Ramanuja continued his studies on his own.

 He attempted to meet another famed Vedanta scholar of 11th-century Yamunāchārya, but Sri Vaishnava tradition holds that the latter died before the meeting and they never met.
 Ramanuja was the great-grandson of Yamunāchārya through a granddaughter.
 However, some hagiographies assert that the corpse of Yamunāchārya miraculously rose and named Ramanuja as the new leader of Sri Vaishnava sect previously led by Yamunāchārya.
 One hagiography states that after leaving Yādava Prakāśa, Ramanuja was initiated into Sri Vaishnavism by Periya Nambi, also called Mahapurna, another Vedānta scholar.
 Ramanuja renounced his married life, and became a Hindu monk.
-However, states Katherine Young, the historical evidence on whether Ramanuja led a married life or he did renounce and became a monk is uncertain.
+However, Katherine Young states that evidence on whether Ramanuja led a married or renunciate life is uncertain.

+Career

-Ramanuja became a priest at the Varadharāja Perumal temple (Vishnu) at Kānchipuram, where he began to teach that moksha (liberation and release from samsara) is to be achieved not with metaphysical, nirguna Brahman but with the help of personal god and saguna Vishnu.
+Ramanuja became a priest at the Varadharāja Perumal temple (dedicated to the deity Vishnu) at Kānchipuram, where he began to teach that moksha (liberation and release from samsara) is to be achieved not with metaphysical, nirguna Brahman, but with the help of personal god and saguna Vishnu.
+Ramanuja believed that when scriptures such as the Vedas declare god as nirguna, they should be interpreted as saying that qualities such as pain, sorrow, mortality and age are absent in god.
 Ramanuja has long enjoyed foremost authority in the Sri Vaishnava tradition.